PaulDuvall/aws-5-mins/network-firewall-guardduty/README.md

 1. From your Cloud9 environment, open the file located at **aws-networkfirewall-guardduty/tests/securityhub-testevent.json**.
 1. Around line 55, find the **eventLastSeen** field and edit the timestamp to the current time in the UTC+0 time zone.
 For example: `2021-03-24T12:00:01.549Z`.
 1. Once the stack is **CREATE_COMPLETE**, review the [AWS Network Firewall Rule Groups](https://console.aws.amazon.com/vpc/home?region=us-east-2#NetworkFirewallRuleGroups:) configuration.
-1. Then, go to the **Outputs** tab for the CloudFormation stack and click on the link for the **GuardDutytoFirewallStateMachine** value.
+1. Then, go to the **Outputs** tab for the CloudFormation stack and click on the link for the **GuardDutytoFirewallStateMachine** value to open the state machine in the AWS Step Functions console.
 1. Click on **Start execution**.
 1. In the **Input** field, replace with the contents from your local **aws-networkfirewall-guardduty/tests/securityhub-testevent.json** file.
 1. Check your email to find a message about traffic that was automatically blocked.